Vasu-Eranki/AWGN-Channel-Performance-Analaysis/README.md

 # AWGN-Channel-Performance-Analaysis
 A Python based android app that uses Kivy.
+Python 3.7
+Used Kivygarden to plot the graphs
-Buildozer was used to generate the apk file which was then downloaded into the android phone.
+Buildozer was used to generate the apk file.
-I didn't have much success with the Kivy Launcher, others might be successful.
-I removed the usage of any numpy packages, due to problems created launching the numpy package when the app runs
+The app takes a number from the user which it then uses to generate a random bitstream.
+The bitstream has additive white gaussian noise added to it, and subsequently the bitstream is recovered from it.
+Comparing the original bistream with the recovered one, the number of bits in error are calculated.
+From the number of bits in error the BER is calculated and visually depicted on a semilog graph.